Gilbert Gottfried: Podcast

 Gilbert Gottfried's Amazing Colossal Podcast launched on June 1, 2014.
 GGACP was a long-form interview podcast and was hosted by not only Gottfried, but his friend and professional comedy writer Frank Santopadre.
 Gottfried's wife Dara served as executive producer and it was recorded weekly until his death in 2022, with re-uploads of older episodes continuing afterwards in his honor.

-Standard episodes ran about an hour in length and featured interviews with a variety of entertainers, writers, and directors, including Dick Cavett, Tippi Hedren, George Takei, Brenda Vaccaro (who ended up being his final guest), Bob Costas, Susie Essman, Dick Van Dyke, Alan Arkin, Phil Rosenthal, Lee Grant, and many more.
-Several guests made more than one appearance, but none more often than Mario Cantone.
-Cantone would annually help Gottfried and Santopadre celebrate the Christmas season with a mixture of songs, jokes, and cheer.

 Its title Gilbert Gottfried's Amazing Colossal Podcast is a reference to the 1957 black-and-white science fiction film The Amazing Colossal Man, directed by Bert I. Gordon.
 Gottfried's chaotic comedic riffing and Santopadre's earnest interviewing offered the show a style all its own.

 Starting in 2015, the podcast featured shorter mini-episodes around half an hour in length on more specific topics like particular character actors, films, or songs.
-The mini-episodes were later rebranded as Amazing Colossal Obsessions.